-Each row of plots correspond to various executions of SGD on one of the respective data sets, with a fixed step size of 0.08.
+Each row of plots corresponds to various executions of SGD on one of the respective data sets, with a fixed step size of 0.08 and a starting guess of 10.

-(a) Why do these trajectories "jump around" so much?

-(b) Why do the trajectories in the second row "jump around" more than those in the first row?
+- (a) Why do these trajectories "jump around" so much? - (b) Why do the trajectories in the second row "jump around" more than those in the first row?
 (Hint: plot both datasets.)